-My 3-year-old was looking over my shoulder when I found this silly monster apple treat, and she got very excited.
+My 3-year-old looked over my shoulder when I found this silly monster apple treat, and she got very excited.

 While this treat is more of a dessert, it’s a lot simpler to make, and you can customize it while controlling how much sugar you add.

 But the best part is they’re made with clean, healthy ingredients.
-Pumpkin puree, yogurt, and a little sprinkling of cinnamon sugar is all you need to make these kid-friendly yogurt bites.
+Pumpkin puree, yogurt, and a little sprinkling of cinnamon sugar is all you need to make these toddler-friendly yogurt bites.

 Note: you can also use these molds for jello, chocolate, candies… some people even make DIY dishwasher pods in these!